airwallex/airwallex-payment-demo/docs/components-sdk/card.md

 });
 ```

-`Airwallex.confirmPaymentIntent` will take the card element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
+`window.AirwallexComponentsSDK.payment.confirmPaymentIntent` will take the card element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
 A `client_secret` must be provided to authenticate the checkout process.

-More details about the `confirmPaymentIntent` function can be found [here](/docs#confirmPaymentIntent).
+More details about the `confirmPaymentIntent` function can be found [here](/docs/components-sdk#confirmPaymentIntent).

 ### 7. Add an `onReady` event listener to handle events when the element is mounted